SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 ### Define and Assign Permissions (Scopes)

 APIs must define permissions to protect their resources.
 Thus, at least one permission must be assigned to each endpoint.
-Permissions are defined as shown in the [previous section](#104).
+Permissions are defined as shown in the previous section.

-The naming schema for permissions corresponds to the naming schema for [hostnames](#224) and [event type names](#213).
-Please refer to [{MUST} Follow Naming Convention for Permissions (Scopes)](#225) for designing permission names.
+The naming schema for permissions corresponds to the naming schema for hostnames and event type names.

 APIs should stick to component specific permissions without resource extension to avoid governance complexity of too many fine grained permissions.
 For the majority of use cases, restricting access to specific API endpoints using read and write is sufficient for controlling access for client types like merchant or retailer business partners, customers or operational staff.
 However, in some situations, where the API serves different types of resources for different owners, resource specific scopes may make sense.